Wearing Options and Tips

 - Consider a reward system and gradual use of the device.
 Start with a short period, even just a few minutes during an activity that makes them happy, and gradually increase the wearing time.
 A reward chart is included in your device kit and can be a helpful way to integrate AngeSense into a daily routine.

-- Be patient and give your child time to get used to the device.
-It can sometimes take a couple of weeks for children to fully adjust to their new routine.
+- Be patient and give your loved one time to get used to the device.
+It can sometimes take a couple of weeks for some people to fully adjust to their new routine.

-- Once you are comfortable with their ability to comfortably wear the device for extended periods, and during different types of activities without distraction, you can send your child to school with it and begin regular use.
+- Once you are comfortable with their ability to comfortably wear the device for extended periods, and during different types of activities without distraction, you can send them out with it and begin regular use.

 - Consult with your ABA or Occupational Therapist if needed. see: Using ABA with AngelSense